 Like passing your driving test or going away to university, the independent thrill of launching an agency is hard to beat – especially when growth comes naturally.

 With luck, you had a founding client or two.
 And of course, you rattled through your contacts, calling your mates, chasing down past clients, and hitting up your ex’s cousin’s cat’s lodger, who’d just been appointed chief of something at somewhere.

 With talent and hard work, you grew.
 Key clients stayed and spent more.
 Others changed jobs and got you in there too.
 Maybe word of mouth and an occasional award earned you some inbound leads.

-Eventually the wild west matured.
+Eventually, the wild west matured.
 You became operationally solid, with decent structures and processes.
-Your unique culture emerged and your leadership, finance and people skills evolved.
-Maybe you even got round to writing job descriptions.
+Your unique culture emerged and your leadership, finance, and people skills evolved.
+Maybe you even got around to writing job descriptions.

 This agency lark isn’t so hard!